hbz/lobid-blog/_posts/2017-04-05-choice-vocabularies-bibliographic-data.md

 | [UMBEL](http://umbel.org/umbel) | 1 | - |
 | [ [WDRS](http://www.w3.org/2007/05/powder-s) | 1 | - |
 | [ArchivesHub vocab](http://data.archiveshub.ac.uk/def/) | - | 1 |

-# Some examples

-To get into more detail: DC is at the first place, simply because it’s a widely adopted standard for basic information about resources.

-Since Bibframe is still in development, changes will happen, making it rather unstable for now.
-However, we are optimistic that the current version 2.0 is stable enough and – on the plus side –  we are able to propose changes and improvements as needed.
-As there is quite a lot interest in Bibframe we also just wanted to get a little bit familiar with it.
-It already turned out to be quite valuable, for example giving us the opportunity to replace some FRBR-relicts from our data and to model contributions and roles the way we needed, see [this comment](https://github.com/hbz/lobid-resources/issues/38#issuecomment-259084607)).

-When the information to be expressed in RDF gets more and more library-specific the RDA Unconstrained Properties can often help out.
-We currently use eight RDA unconstrained properties, e.g. for things like [thesis information](http://rdaregistry.info/Elements/u/P60489), [title of subseries](http://rdaregistry.info/Elements/u/P60517) or RDA specific information like [nature of content](http://rdaregistry.info/Elements/u/P60584).

-Though we rely on Schema.org as base vocabulary in [lobid-organisations](http://lobid.org/organisations), we sticked to DC, Bibo et al. as basic vocabularies in the context of bibliographic resources.
-We [intend](https://github.com/hbz/lobid-resources-web/issues/25) to add schema.org markup embedded in the HTML for use by search engines etc. But schema.org already convinced us to use its event-based modeling of publication information, see e.g. the "publication" object in [this example file](http://lobid.org/resources/HT002213253?format=json).

-In specific cases we draw properties/classes from other sources, for example using MADS for representing [complex subjects](https://github.com/hbz/lobid-resources/issues/187) or Music Ontology for typing sheet music.

-Finally, we create properties and classes in our own _lobid-vocab_ if other relevant vocabularies don't resolve properly, aren't available in RDF or if there is no existing vocabulary providing the necessary means at all.
-This was the case for 11 classes and 18 properties, e.g. when associating isPartOf relations of a resource to a series or multi-volume work with the volume number (https://github.com/hbz/lobid-vocabs/issues/39) or when expressing dataset-specific information like the internal identifier. lobid-vocab can be found at http://purl.org/lobid/lv and is maintained on [GitHub](https://github.com/hbz/lobid-vocabs/blob/master/lobid-vocab.ttl).
-For convenience it is written in Turtle.

 If you have comments or suggestions for improvement, we would be interested to hear them.